bcantin/auditing/README.markdown

 ## Tracking Users

-NOTE: there is probably a more elegant solution to this,  if you know of one, please drop me a line.

-NOTE: currently this only works with a model called User.
-I welcome patches to change this.

 To track which logged in users have made the changes, you will need to have a user_id column in your audits table.
 If you did not add it when you created the audits table, you can add it in another migration

     add_column :audits, :user_id, :integer

+To let the auditing gem know which model to attribute the changes to, you will need to do some minor setup.
+Edit the config/initializers/auditing.rb file created during the installation.
+If you do not have that file, it should look like this...

+    Auditing.configure do |config|
+      config.report_on      = nil # User
+      config.report_method  = nil # 'current_user'
+    end

+You will need to set the config.report_on to the model you are using.
+Most applications use a model called User and a method called 'current_user'.
+If this is your case, then your config file should be updated to look like this...

+    Auditing.configure do |config|
+      config.report_on      = User
+      config.report_method  = 'current_user'
+    end

+If your application uses something else, say a model called Member, and you have a method to get the logged in member called 'my_awesome_member' then your config file should be updated to look like this...

+    Auditing.configure do |config|
+      config.report_on      = Member
+      config.report_method  = 'my_awesome_member'
+    end

-You will need to add the relationship to the Audit class as well
+You will need to add the relationship to the Audit class and to your User / Member / (Insert your custom model here)

     class Audit < ActiveRecord::Base
       belongs_to :user
     end

-If you want to see all the audits for a particular user, you can add the has_many relationship to the User model as well

     class User < ActiveRecord::Base
       has_many :audits
     end

+You can alter the suggested implementation below to suite your needs.
+I am showing a model named User and a method called current_user.

-Your user class should respond to a class method called current_user and current_user= (some authentication systems do this, others do not).
+Your User class should respond to a class method called current_user and current_user= (some authentication systems do this, others do not).

 Here is a suggested method